 A Section 10.7 - Planning Certificate for the parcel of land can also be applied for.
 The Certificate will include the relevant planning information and identify if the land is capable of being utilised for complying development.

-The Department of Planning and Environment is currently exhibiting the translation of existing Business and Industrial zones into the new Employment zones from 31 May to 12 July 2022.
-To view the detail and make a submission please visit the department’s Planning Portal.
+The Department of Planning and Environment exhibited the translation of existing Business and Industrial zones into the new Employment zones from 31 May to 12 July 2022.
+To view the detail please visit the Department’s Planning Portal.
+Employment zones will be in place within individual LEPs by 1 December 2022 when the existing Business and Industrial zones will be repealed.
+Further information is available on the Department's website.

 As of 1 December 2021, a reference to an Environment Protection zone E1, E2, E3 or E4 in a document should be taken to be a reference to a Conservation zone C1, C2, C3 or C4.
 For further information please see, Standard Instrument (Local Environmental Plans) Amendment (Land Use Zones) Order 2021.